 - Water as needed to keep the soil lightly moist but never wet and soggy.

 - Seeds usually take 1 to 2 months to successfully germinate and sprout.

 - As the seedlings grow, be sure to transplant them into larger containers every couple of months to ensure consistent, luscious growth.

 - After about 12 to 14 months, the young plants will be big enough to plant in the garden.

 Propagating Gymea Lily Using Division

 - Older, established clumps of flame lily can easily be multiplied by dividing the parent plant into individual shoots.

 - Using a spade, shovel or bigger mechanical excavator for larger plants, gently lift the clump of the plant from the ground and using your hand, simply pull the shoots apart to gather your divided sections.

 - Using a sharp and clean pair of scissors or secateurs, cut back the roots and leaves of the shoots slightly so they can fit snugly into their large growing containers.

 - Fill with a high-quality all-purpose potting mix for the best results.
-(For a quality pair, check out our review of the best secateurs for 2022.)
+(For a quality pair, check out our review of the best secateurs in Australia for 2023.)